-Project scope statement is a frequently used term in Project Management.
+The project scope statement is a frequently used term in Project Management.
 As stated in the PMP certification course, it belongs to the project management knowledge area called Scope Management.
 The aim of PMP Scope Management is to define what will be done and what will not be done during the project.
 This knowledge area has six processes.
 And the second process which is Define Scope has this primary output: Project Scope Statement.
-In this article, we are going to describe what is Project Scope Statement in detail.
+In this article, we are going to describe what is Scope Statement in detail.

-What is Project Scope Statement?
+What is the Project Scope Statement?

-From an online PMP course, you can learn that Project Scope Statement is the primary output of the Define Scope process.
+From an online PMP course, you can learn that the Project Scope Statement is the primary output of the Define Scope process.
 This process draws the boundaries of the project, outlines the work that will be delivered throughout the project and defines the major deliverables of the project.
 We can say that the main purpose of the Define Scope process is finalizing the project scope, after reviewing and evaluating all customer requirements collected during Collect Requirements process.

 Project scope statement officially declares what will be done in the project.
-After Project scope statement is produced, every project stakeholder must agree on this.
+After the scope statement is produced, every project stakeholder must agree on this.
 Because it will be the detailed scope of the project and what will be delivered throughout the project.

-Scope baseline is a project baseline and the Project Scope Statement, Work Breakdown Structure, and Work Breakdown Structure Dictionary together, constitutes the Scope baseline.
+Scope baseline is a project baseline and the Scope Statement, Work Breakdown Structure, and Work Breakdown Structure Dictionary together, constitutes the Scope baseline.
 The work breakdown structure shows the hierarchy of project deliverables in a structured manner.
 Work Breakdown Structure Dictionary provides detailed information about each item in the Work Breakdown Structure.

 Project Scope Statement is a part of the project management plan.
 It is not a management plan but it is a crucial document since it will outline the scope of the project in detail.